Skip to content

 Who is the best insurance marketing agency?

-There isn't one, and any list that ranks a single winner for every agent is selling placement, not judgment.
-The right choice depends on your line (Medicare, final expense, P&C, life), whether you want done-for-you or a self-serve platform, your budget, and how much you value owning your assets.
-This guide gives you the evaluation criteria so you can match a provider to your situation rather than trust a rating.
+There isn't one.
+Any list crowning a single winner for every agent is selling placement, not judgment.
+The right choice depends on your line — Medicare, final expense, P&C, life — whether you want done-for-you or self-serve, your budget, and how much you value owning your assets rather than renting them.

 What should I look for in an insurance marketing company?

-Six things: depth in your specific line and its compliance rules, whether it's truly done-for-you or a template you operate, the pricing model and what's included, whether they optimize for AI search and not just Google's blue links, how they handle regulated outreach like TCPA and CMS, and whether you keep the website, content, and audience if you leave.
-Match those against your own priorities.
+Six things: depth in your line and its compliance rules; whether it is truly done-for-you or a template you operate; the pricing model and what it includes; whether they optimize for AI answers, not only blue links; how they handle TCPA and CMS outreach rules; and whether you keep the website, content, and audience if you leave.

 Are insurance-specific agencies better than general marketing agencies?

-Usually, for regulated or niche lines.
-A generalist can build a competent website and run ads, but insurance carries compliance rules — CMS marketing guidelines for Medicare, TCPA on outreach — that a non-specialist may not build around.
-Specialists also understand buyer behavior in each line.
-For a straightforward P&C storefront a generalist may be fine; for Medicare or final expense, vertical depth matters more.
+Usually, for regulated lines.
+A generalist builds competent websites and runs ads, but insurance carries rules — CMS Medicare marketing guidelines, TCPA on outreach — a non-specialist may not design around, and specialists know buyer behavior line by line.
+For a simple P&C storefront a generalist can work; for Medicare or final expense, vertical depth wins.

 Should I choose done-for-you or a self-serve marketing platform?

-Self-serve platforms give you templated websites and marketing tools you run yourself at lower cost, which suits agents with time and some marketing comfort.
-Done-for-you agencies build and operate the system for you at a higher retainer, which suits busy agents who'd rather sell than manage channels.
-The deciding factors are your available hours, your budget, and how much specialist skill your goals require.
+Choose by hours and required skill, not by price.
+Self-serve platforms give you templated websites and tools you run yourself at lower cost — good if you have time and some marketing comfort.
+Done-for-you agencies build and operate the system at a higher retainer — good if you would rather sell than manage channels.
+The deciding factors are hours, budget, and required specialist skill.

 How do I avoid overpaying an insurance marketing agency?

 Judge cost per bound policy against policy lifetime value, not the monthly retainer in isolation.
-Ask exactly what's included versus billed separately (ad spend, setup, content), confirm you own the assets if you leave, and start with a defined scope you can measure before expanding.
-Any credible agency will model the acquisition math with you up front rather than pitch a flat number with no outcome attached.
+Get what is included versus billed separately — ad spend, setup, content — in writing, confirm you own the assets if you leave, and start with a defined scope you can measure before expanding.
+A credible agency models the acquisition math with you up front.

 See exactly where your agency is leaking leads.